JMCCROWELL/designing-dungeons/docs/chapter2.md

 [^5]:
     This workbook was adapted from the [Dungeon23 Worksheet by Gus L.](https://alldeadgenerations.blogspot.com/2022/12/dungeon23-worksheets.html), which was released under the Creative Commons Attribution Non-Commercial license.

+> **Alternate Workbook**: [Here is alternate workbook made using Google Sheets.](https://docs.google.com/spreadsheets/d/1Z7EGAmxxVfNtKSxmMbxxwUPmBd602RrKhZ33dHampUY/edit?gid=239933332#gid=239933332) The Google Doc workbook makes frequent use of tables to organize information.
+Sometimes, this can create pagination issues when there's a lot of text in a single table.
+The alternate workbook avoids this issue.

+Tool
+{: .label .label-blue }

 {: .josh }
 If you want to see my version of the workbook with this activity complete, check it out [here.](https://docs.google.com/document/d/1_BQBAIMOO8DFfvfi2LqGh3CorYYgwaUGyRU3ywxa080/edit?usp=sharing)